 03 of 10

-Another fine native wildflower, the Aruncus dioicus has blooms similar to the feathery astilbe, only on six-foot tall plants.
+Another fine native wildflower, the Aruncus dioicus, has blooms similar to the feathery astilbe, only on taller 6-foot plants.
 This summer bloomer will fill your shady bog garden with volunteer seedlings if you let it.

-Not all goat's beard plants bloom equally: plants that bear male flowers are showier than female plants.
-Look for plants with many stamens per flower to discern the difference between these plants.
+Not all goat's beard plants bloom equally—plants that produce male flowers (with many stamens per blossom) are showier than female plants.

 04 of 10

-Although Spiranthes is rarely at nurseries, this delicate native hardy orchid is worth seeking out from responsible growers who cultivate their own plants, rather than gathering them from endangered wild populations.
+Although Spiranthes is rarely at nurseries, this delicate, native orchid is worth seeking out from responsible growers who cultivate the plants.
+Do not gather them in the wild as they are considered endangered.
 Unlike lady’s slippers and some other hardy native orchids, lady’s tresses are easy to grow, rewarding you with a jasmine-like fragrance for weeks in the fall.Continue to 5 of 10 below.

 05 of 10

-Commonly called the leopard plant, this shade-loving bog plant is pleasing to the eye even when not in bloom due to its large, circular foliage.
-It's important to keep this plant well-irrigated during long spells of hot, dry weather, otherwise your plants may attract aphids.
-This Asian import won’t mind the constant shadows of the north side of your house.
+Commonly called the leopard plant, this shade-loving bog flower is pleasing to the eye even when not in bloom due to its large, circular foliage.
+It's important to keep this plant well-irrigated during long spells of hot, dry weather.
+Otherwise, your plants may attract aphids.
 Try ‘Britt Marie Crawford’ for purple leaves in addition to golden flowers.

 06 of 10

-Whether or not you believe mimulus plants deserve the moniker of monkey flower due to a resemblance to a monkey’s face on the blossoms, you will find that this plant is easy to please in a rain garden or other wet site in your partially sunny landscape.
+Whether or not you believe Mimulus plants deserve the moniker of monkey flower due to the blossom's resemblance to a monkey’s face, you'll find that this plant is easy to please in a rain garden or other wet site in your partially sunny landscape.
 Native forms sport lilac blooms, or you can choose from hybrid cultivars in a rainbow of solid and bicolors.

 07 of 10

 Once upon a time, bee balm got a bad reputation for being a mildew-prone plant that gobbled up any free garden space it could.
-Now, gardeners choose from better behaved varieties like the purple ‘Scorpio,’ red ‘Jacob Cline,’ or pink ‘Marshall’s Delight.’
-Well, the mildew problem has been addressed, but this member of the mint family will stay true to its assertive roots, so remove unwanted plants as needed and share with understanding neighbors.
+Now, gardeners choose from better behaved varieties like the purple ‘Scorpio’, red ‘Jacob Cline’, or pink ‘Marshall’s Delight’.
+While the mildew problem has been addressed, this member of the mint family will spread rapidly, so remove unwanted plants as needed.

 09 of 10